 It needs to be the kind of stuff that no one gives away free of charge.
 With that example in mind, think of your own situation and make sure that you have an audience that is both willing and capable of paying.

-7. Are You Committed to This Project?
+7. Can You Dedicate Time Each Week to This Project?

 If you believe that this is something that is truly rewarding and you feel passionate about this business model, you are going to get excellent results from your efforts.
 On the other hand, if you are just doing this because you heard the buzz and you want to capitalize on it, you might not be committed enough to make it work.